1. What is organ donation? Why should I donate organs?

 3. What is the Centralised Organ Donation Register?

-The Department of Health established the Centralised Organ Donation Register in 2008 to create a more convenient mean for prospective donors to voluntarily register their wish to donate organs after death, and for such wish to be more reliably recorded.
-The Register will enable medical staffs and bereaved family to acknowledge the wish upon the patients’ death to facilitate the arrangement of transplantation.
+The Department of Health established the Centralised Organ Donation Register in 2008 to create a more convenient means for prospective donors to voluntarily register their wish to donate organs after death, and for such wish to be more reliably recorded.
+The Register will enable medical staff and bereaved families to acknowledge the wish upon the patients’ death to facilitate the arrangement of transplantation.